ddnexus/pagy/docs/api/backend.md

 All the methods in this module are prefixed with the `"pagy_"` string, to avoid any possible conflict with your own methods when you include the module in your controller.
 They are also all private, so they will not be available as actions.
 The methods prefixed with the `"pagy_get_"` string are sub-methods/getter methods that are intended to be overridden, not used directly.

 Please, keep in mind that overriding any method is very easy with Pagy.
-Indeed you can do it right where you are using it: no need of monkey-patching or perform any tricky gymmickry.
+Indeed you can do it right where you are using it: no need of monkey-patching or perform any tricky gimmickry.

 ### pagy(collection, vars=nil)